How to Take Headshot: Essential Tips for Stunning Professional Photos

 • Avoid direct sunlight, which can create harsh shadows.

-• If natural light is unavailable, use a lamp as a secondary light source and diffuse it with a white sheet or curtain.
+• If natural light is unavailable, use a lamp as an artificial lighting source and diffuse it with a white sheet or curtain.
+Avoid mixing natural light with artificial light to prevent color distortion in your photos.

 • Position yourself so the light source is in front of you, not behind.